+The expansion of assistance dogs into fields covered by the NDIS and other health streams has brought an increasing demand for greater regulation and skilled delivery of assistance animal training.
 This project proposes to develop up to 13 new units of competency to address the skills required for animal trainers to specialise in Assistance Dog Training.
-This will help meet the high demand for assistance dogs, ensure readiness for changing regulatory environments, and alleviate concerns associated with non-accredited trainers.
+This will help meet the high demand for assistance dogs, ensure readiness for changing regulatory environments, and alleviate welfare concerns.